-His work originated in theory from Abstract Expressionism, where at mid 20th Century, was a groundbreaking revolution in American art, it now becomes a rich tradition and point of departure.
-Influences of painters of the 1950s are evident in Mark’s work, yet the direction is Erickson’s own, clearly felt as the paintings breath the fresh air of contemporary thought.
-The works on metal appear as if somehow you abstracted a modern day color cartoon, word bubbles and all, twisted and turned it inside out.
+Mark and Elena’s work originated in theory from Abstract Expressionism, where in the mid 20th Century, a groundbreaking revolution in American art became a rich tradition and point of departure for Mark and Elena’s work.
+Influences of painters of the 1950s are evident in their work, yet the direction is their own, clearly felt as the paintings breathe the fresh air of contemporary thought.

-Sometimes the paintings have a more urban energy with whirring colors flying across a brightly lit metropolis.
-The shapes, so perfectly formed, propel the pigment off the surface of the canvas.
+Mark’s paintings have an urban energy with whirring colors flying across a brightly lit metropolis.
+The shapes, so perfectly formed and propel the pigment off the surface of the canvas.
 Erickson, transforming the flat plane, breathes life and depth into his paintings and pulls the viewer into the experience.
 He does this by modulating color against color and form against form in such a way that you feel you can travel within the work.
-It is easy to see his quick progression in experimenting with differing aesthetic issues and emerging with his own very original and individual voice… more about Mark
+It is easy to see his quick progression in experimenting with differing aesthetic issues and emerging with his own very original and individual voice.

 Elena’s initial direction and interest in art making originated in analog photography.
 Carrying her Canon A-1 film camera everywhere she went and setting up a darkroom in her apartment bathroom in Basel, Switzerland.
 Moving later to the San Francisco Bay Area in California, Elena started studying abstract painting with Mark.
 That enriching background enabled her to find her own style of painting.
 Through trial and error, the painting techniques developed quickly until she found something that was her.
 Elena’s paintings revolve around color, design, fabric and nature.